 Pawtraits by Sue

 For the animal lovers in your life this Christmas, consider a framed bespoke pencil portrait of their favourite pet.
-Here you can see the before (the photograph on the left) and after (the drawing to the right) to instantly see what can be charmingly and cleverly achieved.
 Prices at Pawtraits by Sue are remarkably reasonable.
 The pictures are a joy – and now available in colour.

 Madame Craig’s Felted Wool Creatures